J-T-McC/phpunit-json-assertions/README.md

 ### Class

-In case you don't want to use the `trait` you can use the provided class wich extends from `\PHPUnit_Framework_TestCase`.
+In case you don't want to use the `trait` you can use the provided class which extends from `\PHPUnit_Framework_TestCase`.
 You can either extend your test case or use the static methods like below.

 ```php